-Although the model has only been used with preschool and elementary grade students, it is completely applicable to older age group of students.
+Although the model has only been used for preschool and elementary grade students, it is completely applicable to an older age group of students.
 The model is currently a professional development model, being tested in a research project in an early childhood education program, Erie Neighborhood House, in 6 classrooms.

 What are the Key Components of RIM?